Stop navigating from one website to another, and read ALL the information you need before you leave home.

-Please note that in Spain, as of May 1st 2008, driving without a license is a criminal offence, and punishable with imprisonment.
+Please note that in Spain, as of May 1st 2008, driving without a license is a criminal offense, and punishable with imprisonment.
 Furthermore, it could render your vehicle insurance, including compulsory third party insurance, null and void.

 It’s basically a translation of your existing drivers license into different languages, and provides some identifying information.
 In fact, the document has a picture of you, your name and date of issue on it.